maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 ----------

-The Nokia N900 was stuck on Linux 5.1 for quite a long time in Maemo Leste, because of the aforementioned graphics drivers trouble, which have now finally been resolved.
+The Nokia N900 was stuck on Linux 5.1 for quite a long time in Maemo Leste, because of the aforementioned graphics driver troubles, which have now finally been resolved.
 As such we set forth to move to the latest Linux kernel only to found that the support was once again quite broken.
 More precisely: